All students going into health placements must have enhanced Disclosure and Barring Service clearance prior to

-On completion of the online form students must then take the ORIGINAL documents stipulated on the form to the pre-induction event (where possible) or Brook Hub (BB204) for verification by the administrative teams.
+On completion of the online form students must then take the ORIGINAL documents stipulated on the form to the pre-induction event (where possible) or Brook Hub (BB204) on commencing studies for verification by the administrative teams.
 The DBS assessment will not commence until verification has taken place.
 This should be done as a matter of urgency to ensure DBS clearances are in place prior to the commencement of placement.
 Once verification has been completed, students will receive an automatically generated email from the DBS service if there are any anomalies on the form.
 Students should note that UCLan does not receive this notification and therefore is not able to prompt students if there are any anomalies.
 Students are advised to check emails in the 24 hours following verification to ensure any anomalies are addressed.

 DBS certificates are posted directly to student’s addresses and no copies are sent to the University.
 A member of staff who has managerial responsibility is notified each time DBS information is updated online but can only see information relating to if a student has a clear DBS check or if additional information is supplied on the certificate.